-The District maintains insurance relating to the District's assets through the State Fiscal Accountability Authority Office of South Carolina Insurance Reserve Fund and one private insurance company.
-The District maintains property and casualty insurance on the System as follows: 100% of the replacement value of the System assets (currently \$81,865,164).
-There is a \$500 deductible for each claim.
-General liability insurance is also maintained by the District through the South Carolina Insurance Reserve Fund, with a coverage limit of \$1,000,000 for each occurrence with a \$250 deductible.
+The District maintains property and casualty insurance on the insured System assets as follows: 100% of the replacement value of the above-ground System assets (currently \$74,618,100).
+There is a \$3,000 deductible for each claim.
+General liability insurance is also maintained by the District through the SCIRF, with a coverage limit of \$1,000,000 for each occurrence with a \$2,500 deductible.
 The District also maintains coverage for flood and earthquake, data processing, building and personal property, inland marine, and automobile comprehensive, collision and liability.
+See "INVESTMENT CONSIDERATIONS - Hazard Insurance."
 The District also has a crime policy and fidelity bond through a private insurance company.
 The District participates in the State Accident Fund, a fully-insured plan, in providing workers' compensation coverage for all employees.